edsml-zw1622/33/README.md

 pip install tensorflow = 1.13.1
 ```

-The datasets and models download from .
+The datasets and models download from the driver https://drive.google.com/drive/folders/1xZ0EwvzMOUDQ3Sf4SbuEHRomHNGby4Tw?usp=sharing.
 The file folder "dataset" is of datasets I have used, and "models" of models which have been trained.

 Be care, after download, the files should be put into the package, i.e the file folder "code"